 Toots are a higher pitch sound you can create to add some variation to the drone.
 I don’t use them as much (partly because I’m not that good at them), but they can add texture to rhythms and are a great sound to add to your repertoire.
 The sound is created by playing like you’re playing a trumpet.
 So instead of buzzing your lips, this is a tight-lipped approach.
 Through the concentration of air, you can do several overtone notes.
 I can get two, sometimes three, but some players can reach more.
 Thinner necks on didgeridoos can make it easier to reach these overtones.

 I think most people try to do circular breathing too soon.
 If you have a strong, tight drone, circular breathing will be much easier.
 So once you feel confident with your drone and some sounds, then try circular breathing.
 At first this can be really frustrating and seem almost impossible to do.
-The good thing is that on agaves you need less breath so circular breathing is easier.
+The good thing is that on agaves you need less breath, so circular breathing is easier.

 The basic concept is to push out air with your cheeks while taking a breath in through your nose and then using this air to continue blowing out.
 Your lips must continue buzzing during the exchange.
-Most people will think too much while trying this and once you start thinking, the timing will be off.
+Most people will think too much while trying this; once you start thinking, the timing will be off.

 There are many exercises to practice circular breathing.
 One is to use a straw in water so you can see the bubbles you’re producing and see if they form a continuous stream.
-Another is to fill your cheeks with water and push out the water with you cheek muscles while breathing in through your nose.
+Another is to fill your cheeks with water and push out the water with your cheek muscles while breathing in through your nose.
 I would do this in the shower where it is obviously easier and you won’t get water everywhere.
 This exercise helped me the most because I got used to pushing out while breathing in and the pressure with the water can mimic the pressure when playing the didge.